renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Integrations/Nvidia/integrations-nvidia-system-assist.md

 The **NVIDIA System-Assist** component outputs a [Message](/concepts-objects#message-object) object that contains:
 - `text`: The response from NVIDIA System-Assist containing the completed operation result.
-- The NVIDIA System-Assist message response is wrapped in a Langflow [Message](/concepts-objects#message-object) object.
+- The NVIDIA System-Assist message response is wrapped in a Aiexec [Message](/concepts-objects#message-object) object.